 Update on Maintenance and Other Capital Expenditures.
 Please refer to the attached data table for a summary, by period, of historical and projected data for maintenance and other capital expenditures.
 Maintenance capital expenditures, which are recurring in nature, primarily include regulatory drydocking charges incurred for the recertification of vessels and other vessel capital improvements that extend a vessel's economic useful life.
-Other capital expenditures, which are generally non-recurring, are comprised of the following: (i) commercial-related vessel improvements, such as cranes, ROVs and other specialized vessel equipment, which costs are typically included in and offset by higher dayrates charged to customers; and (ii) non-vessel related capital expenditures, including costs related to the Company's shore-based facilities, leasehold improvements and other corporate expenditures, such as information technology or office furniture and equipment.
-The Company expects maintenance capital expenditures and other capital expenditures to be approximately \$36.8 million and \$23.2 million, respectively, for the full-year 2011, including an aggregate of approximately \$10.8 million projected to be incurred related to customer-required modifications of vessels that have mobilized to Latin America for multi-year charters.
-Over the next few years beyond 2011, the Company expects that its annually recurring maintenance capital expenditure budget for its growing fleet of vessels will range between \$35 million and \$45 million per year.
+Other capital expenditures, which are generally non-recurring, are comprised of the following: (i) commercial-related vessel improvements, such as cranes, ROVs and other specialized vessel equipment, which costs are typically included in and offset by higher dayrates charged to customers; and (ii) non-vessel related capital expenditures and other company's shore-based facilities, leasehold improvements and other corporate expenditures to be approximately \$36.8 million and \$23.2 million, respectively, for the full-year 2011, including an aggregate of approximately \$10.8 million projected to be incurred related to customer-required modifications of vessels that have mobilized to Latin America for multi-year charters.
+Over the next few years beyond 2011, the Company expects that its annually recurring maintenance capital expenditure budget for its growing fleet of vessels will range between \$35 million and \$45 million prever.